Child Bike Seats: How to Choose

 Footrests help to properly support a child’s feet and legs on front and rear-mounted seats.
 Footrests on rear-mounted seats also help to protect the child from the rear wheel.
 On front-mounted seats, kids’ legs are generally not long enough to reach the tire, BUT their feet are long enough to reach the handlebars.
 In addition to interfering with steering, young toddlers can also switch gears by pushing on the shifters with their feet.
 Well-designed footrests offer tool-free height adjustments while comfortably keeping the child’s feet secure with wide, locking straps.

 Adjustable Footrests Provide Additional Safety for Child and Parent

 Keeping your kids comfortable during rides is an added bonus for everyone.
 Happy kids make for happier rides.
 While testing, we found that front-mounted seats with handlebars made for a more comfortable ride for child and adult.
 The kids felt more secure having something to hold on to while adults found less “grabbing” of their handlebars from the kids.
 Several front-mounted seats also offer windscreens which help to significantly reduce the wind on a child’s face during a ride such as the Thule RideAlong Mini and the Hamax Observer.

 What bike seat is best for my family?

-Check out our Bike Seat Ratings & Comparison Charts to view and compare the top rated child bike seats.
+Now that you’re in the know about Child Bike Seats, check out our Bike Seat Ratings & Comparison Charts to view and compare the top-rated child bike seats.